-Summarized below are the material terms of our employment agreements with Messrs.
-Tyagarajan, Fitzpatrick and Cogny.
-We do not have an employment agreement with any other named executive officer.
+Summarized below are the material terms of our employment agreements with our named executive officers.

 N.V.
 Tyagarajan.
 We entered into an employment agreement with Mr. Tyagarajan on June 15, 2011, which supersedes his previous employment agreement, dated February 7, 2005.
+The employment agreement was amended on November 17, 2020 in connection with Mr. Tyagarajan's relocation to the United Kingdom to address the payment of his cash compensation in local currency and the continued application of the covenants and certain other provisions under his employment agreement.
 The employment agreement has an indefinite term and may be terminated by us or Mr. Tyagarajan, subject to the severance provisions described below.
 The employment agreement provides for an annual base salary of not less than \$600,000 and a target bonus of 125% of annual base salary.
-For 2018, the compensation committee set Mr. Tyagarajan's target bonus at \$1,200,000, or 160% of base salary, which was increased to \$750,000 effective June 1, 2018.
+For 2021, the compensation committee set Mr. Tyagarajan's base salary at \$800,000, an increase of approximately 7% compared to his 2020 base salary, and his target bonus at \$1,300,000, or approximately 163% of base salary, an increase of approximately 8% compared to his 2020 target bonus.
 Mr. Tyagarajan is entitled to benefits and perquisites generally available to our other senior executives, reimbursement of automobile costs and \$60,000 for personal costs.
-Mr. Tyagarajan is also entitled to four weeks of vacation per year.
+Mr. Tyagarajan is also entitled to four weeks of paid vacation per year.